What is a Probationary Employee?

 6.2 Successful Probationary Period

-At the end of the probationary period, if the probationary employee meets the employer's performance standards and requirements, they are typically confirmed as regular employees.
-The employer should issue a written notice of regularization, detailing the terms of employment moving forward.
-An End of Probation Notice can also be used to inform the employee that he has succeeded and is confirmed to be a regular employee.
+If the probationary employee succeeds in meeting the standards of the employer for regularization, they will then be considered as regular employees, after which, the employer should issue a written notice of regularization, detailing the terms of employment moving forward.
+An End of Probation Notice can be used to inform this to the employee.

 6.3 Extension of Probationary Period

-In some cases, employers may extend the probationary period beyond the initial duration, provided that there is a valid reason for the extension and that such extension is made before the end of the probationary period.
+Employers may choose to extend the probationary period of employment.
 This should be communicated to the employee in writing, along with the revised duration and evaluation criteria.
 Such a valid reason is when the probationary employment is extended in order to give the employee a chance to improve and further his prospects to demonstrate his fitness for regular employment.
 This is another exception to the general rule that probationary employment should not exceed a period of 6 months.

 When an employee is given another chance to prove that he can be regularized through an additional trial period then the performance of the employee at this new period should be in accordance with the evaluation criteria for regularization.